Skip to main content

 How to Keep Your Theme Updated with MineTrax

-We recommend you to version your theme to same version as MineTrax.
-(Eg: If MineTrax is at v4.3.0, your theme should be at v4.3.0).
+We recommend versioning your theme to match MineTrax versions.
+(Eg: If MineTrax is at v8.0.0, your theme should be at v8.0.0).

-Going forward, MineTrax will try not introduce any breaking changes in minor versions (Eg: v4.4.0 to v4.5.0) so your theme not break for minor version updates.
+Going forward, MineTrax will try not to introduce breaking changes in minor versions so your theme won't break for minor version updates.

 FAQ